This site does not support Internet Explorer 8. Please upgrade your browser.

 MCU Transfer of Banking Business

-While the official transfer of business will proceed on 1 March, the banking system amalgamation has been postponed until the weekend of19 to 21 March 2021.
+While the transfer of banking business has proceeded as advised, the date on which the banking system of the two organisations will be amalgamated has been rescheduled until the weekend of19 to 21 March 2021.

-The below questions and answers have been updated to reflect this change and all MCU Members will receive an email or letter with details of how the change in the date of the banking system amalgamation impacts the information you have already been provided.
+The below questions and answers have been updated to reflect this change.
+All former MCU Members were sent an email or letter with details of how the change in the date of the banking system amalgamation will impact the information you were previously provided.
 Should you require any further information, please contact MCU on 5499 8988.

-From 1 March 2021, the current MCU website will automatically redirect to queenslandcountry.bank/mcu.
+From 1 March 2021, the current MCU website has been automatically redirected to queenslandcountry.bank/mcu.
 To access your MCU internet banking between 1 March 2021 and 19 March 2021, simply select the “Internet Banking - former MCU members” button on that page.
 During this time, you will need to continue using your current MCU login details.

-When the system amalgamation is completed on 21 March 2021, your new Queensland Country internet banking system will be ready to use.
-Please ensure you login using your new Queensland Country Membership number and the new password that will be communicated with you in the coming weeks.
+Once the system amalgamation is completed on 21 March 2021, your new Queensland Country internet banking system will be ready to use.
+Please ensure you login using your new Queensland Country Membership number and the new password that will be communicated to you between 20-21 March 2021.